PlaceOS/docs/how-to/backoffice/configure-staff-api.md

 1. Open PlaceOS Backoffice and login as an administrator
 2. Navigate to the Admin Tab
 3. Select Staff API
-4. Select the Domain you want to configure.
+4. Select the Domain you want to configure
 ![Staff API Admin](./assets/staff_api_admin.png)
 5. Click Add Tenant
 6. Enter the information required